YoelGraumann/Classification-of-epileptic-EEG-recordings-using-signal-transforms-and-convolutional-neural-networks/README.md

-# Classification-of-epileptic-EEG-recordings-using-signal-transforms-and-convolutional-neural-networks
+# Classification of Epileptic EEG Recordings Using Signal Transforms and Convolutional Neural Networks

-This is my implementation of the paper Classification of epileptic EEG recordings using signal transforms and convolutional neural networks by Rubén San-Segundoa, Manuel Gil-Martína, Luis Fernando D'Haro-Enríqueza, José Manuel Pardoa
+This repository contains my implementation of the paper "Classification of Epileptic EEG Recordings Using Signal Transforms and Convolutional Neural Networks" by Rubén San-Segundo, Manuel Gil-Martín, Luis Fernando D'Haro-Enríquez, and José Manuel Pardo.

-This I could not find their code anywhere, I implemented it myself in python.
-In this project I use the code on the original dataset (EEG signals), and also on a music dataset to see if the same algorithmic structure can work on a different type of signal.
+As the original authors did not provide publicly available code, I re-implemented their methodology in Python based on the descriptions in the paper.
+This project applies their approach to the original EEG dataset used in the study, and additionally explores the generalizability of the method by applying it to a music signal dataset (GZTAN).